-Last updated June 2020
+Last updated August 2022.

-Our Website may contain links to third party websites that are not covered by policy.
+Our Website may contain links to third party websites that are not covered by this policy.
 We therefore ask you to review the privacy statements of other websites and applications to understand their information practices.

 Who We Are